Compliance tab

 - A self-sign action that opens a modal to add your legal name, contact details, role, and signature.

-- A generate/download signed PDF action that stays disabled until all required signatures are complete.
+- A Generate PDF action after all required signatures are complete.

 Collaborator compliance cards